Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

 Other things I’ve found useful-

 1. A good silicone breast pump: For when you have clogged ducts, or want to save milk similarly to the breast shells.
-The Haakaa silicone pump is a well known and trusted brand, along with the Mumasil brand.
+The Haakaa silicone pump is a well known and trusted brand, along with the Mumasil brand (which can be purchased at Bubsessed).

 Whatever way you decide to feed your baby, be sure to take care of yourself and your bub the best way possible and see a relevant healthcare or other professional if you ever need any advice, help, tips, or referrals too some who can provide further information.